USPS v3 API with Python:

 You've got the basics.
 Here's where to go from here:

-- Full API Documentation — Complete endpoint reference with request/response schemas for all 37 routes.
+- Full API Documentation — Full endpoint reference with request/response schemas, BYOK notes, and admin diagnostics.

 - Migration Guide — Moving from USPS Web Tools XML?
 Complete endpoint mapping and OAuth setup walkthrough.